Chess4Cuber/RISE-Decode/README.md

 	 + FTC Tech Team is investigating options to mitigate this issue with the phone-based Robot Controllers.
     - Updated sample Vuforia Navigation and VuMark OpModes to demonstrate how to use an internal phone-based camera and an external UVC webcam.

- * Support for improved motor control.
+ * Support for improved motor org.firstinspires.ftc.baseCode.control.
-    - REV Robotics Expansion Hub firmware 1.8 and greater will support a feed forward mechanism for closed loop motor control.
+    - REV Robotics Expansion Hub firmware 1.8 and greater will support a feed forward mechanism for closed loop motor org.firstinspires.ftc.baseCode.control.
     - FTC SDK has been modified to support PIDF coefficients (proportional, integral, derivative, and feed forward).
     - FTC Blocks development tool modified to include PIDF programming blocks.
     - Deprecated older PID-related methods and variables.
-    - REV's 1.8.x PIDF-related changes provide a more linear and accurate way to control a motor.
+    - REV's 1.8.x PIDF-related changes provide a more linear and accurate way to org.firstinspires.ftc.baseCode.control a motor.

  * Wireless
     - Added 5GHz support for wireless channel changing for those devices that support it.